slo1958/sl-xj-lib-data/README.md

 next

-call table0.add_column(new clIntegerDataSerie("is_france"))
+call table0.AddColumn(new clIntegerDataSerie("is_france"))
-call table0.add_column(new clIntegerDataSerie("is_belgium"))
+call table0.AddColumn(new clIntegerDataSerie("is_belgium"))
-call table0.add_column(new clIntegerDataSerie("is_europe"))
+call table0.AddColumn(new clIntegerDataSerie("is_europe"))

-call table0.set_column_values("is_france", is_france, false)
+call table0.SetColumnValues("is_france", is_france, false)
-call table0.set_column_values("is_belgium", is_belgium, false)
+call table0.SetColumnValues("is_belgium", is_belgium, false)
-call table0.set_column_values("is_europe", is_europe, false)
+call table0.SetColumnValues("is_europe", is_europe, false)

 ```

-The function table.apply_filter() returns an array of variant, one element corresponds to one row in the table, the element is true if the filter function passed as parameter returns 'true' when processing the record.
+The function table.FilterWithFunction() returns an array of variant, one element corresponds to one row in the table, the element is true if the filter function passed as parameter returns 'true' when processing the record.

-The filter function field_filter(fieldname, fieldvalue) returns True if the field fieldname has the value fieldvalue, the function receives the current row to apply the test (more details under 'About filter function')
+The filter function BasicFieldFilter(fieldname, fieldvalue) returns True if the field fieldname has the value fieldvalue, the function receives the current row to apply the test (more details under 'About filter function')

 The resulting arrays are then saved to new columns using the function 'set_column_value'